jnu/noodlespizza/README.md

 ### Secrets

 To sync prod secrets, run the deploy script with the `--secrets` flag.
+This assumes you have the secrets on your local machine.

 ```
 # cd /path/to/noodlespizza
 ./tools/deploy.sh --secrets
 ```

-This assumes you have the secrets on your local machine.
+SSL is set up separately through `letsencrypt`.
+Follow those instructions and ensure that secrets are mounted correctly when the `nginx` container runs in the deploy script.